View Floyd Tande's Obituary on www.leadertelegram.com/ and share memories

 Floyd Thorine Tande, 86, of Chippewa Falls, town of Wheaton, passed away peacefully at home on Friday, December 13, 2019.

 He was born August 10, 1933 in Colfax to Francis and Alice (Egan) Tande.
 He graduated from Colfax High School, class of 1951.
-On August 27, 1953, Floyd marred Donna May Ferry.
+On August 27, 1953, Floyd married Donna May Ferry.

 Floyd served in the U.S. Army from 1953 until his honorable discharge in 1955.
 He then attended and graduated from the Eau Claire Vocational School in 1958.
 Floyd worked for Lakeside Aluminum and Ford Motors in Menomonie, Johnson Manufacturing in Chippewa Falls and then Uniroyal in Eau Claire until his retirement in 1992.